odigos-io/odigos/README.md

 ## Project Status

 This project is actively maintained by [keyval](https://keyval.dev) and is currently in its initial days.
 We would love to receive your ideas, feedback & contributions.

+## Contributing

+Please refer to the [contributing.md](CONTRIBUTING.md) file for information about how to get involved.
+We welcome issues, questions, and pull requests.

 ## License